Ariel Querubin: 2006 Fort Bonifacio standoff

 On 24 February 2006, President Gloria Macapagal Arroyo issued a proclamation declaring a state of emergency in the Philippines after her government foiled a supposed coup plot called Oplan HACKLE.
 Fourteen junior military officers had been arrested two days before.
 In the wake of the proclamation, on 26 February 2006, Major General Renato Miranda, the Philippine Marine Corps Commandant, was relieved from his post.
 Colonel Querubin protested his removal and some Marines started a vigil at Fort Bonifacio.
 Querubin stated that they would wait there for the people to protect them.
 Meanwhile, other government security forces loyal to Arroyo locked down Fort Bonifacio, sealing in the protesting Marines.
 The standoff was resolved that evening.
 Querubin was detained at Camp Aguinaldo and recommended to undergo pretrial investigation and facing a mutiny charge.

 In 2010, President Benigno Aquino III issued Proclamation No. 50, granting amnesty to military personnel linked to the 2003 Oakwood mutiny, the 2006 Fort Bonifacio standoff and the 2007 Manila Peninsula siege.

 Retirement

 Querubin was deemed resigned on 30 November 2009 but formally retired on 23 December 2021 when the Philippine Marine Corps tendered his long-awaited retirement and testimonial ceremony.

-Throughout his military career, Colonel Querubin played a significant role in several legendary exploits and political movements that helped shape the history of the military and its role in an emerging global society.
-He was not only an excellent warrior in the jungles, fighting terrorism and insurgency, but he also represented a class of thinking Filipino soldiers imbued with a sense of idealism, willing to take urgent measures to assert their beliefs about the country's future.